 I get it, it’s hard to do local keyword research and be confident enough to stick to it.

-If the above bullet points were a page out of your book, consider downloading my full keyword research course below or book a call with me.
+If the above bullet points were a page out of your book, consider downloading my full keyword research course below.

 You no longer have to be overwhelmed with all the different local keyword research strategies and tools available on the internet.